 I was in Chinatown, in New York, waiting for Valerie Teicher, the artist who goes by Tei Shi.
-Killing time in a store whose presence in the area seems incongruous among the bodegas, dumpling spots, and hole-in-the-wall Asian groceries, I perused the dark space sparsely stocked with hackneyed hipster oddities – skull jewellery, vintage medical posters, bone handle knives, python bags.
+Killing time in a store whose presence in the area seems incongruous among the bodegas, dumpling spots, and hole-in-the-wall Asian groceries, I perused the dark space sparsely stocked with hackneyed hipster oddities—skull jewelry, vintage medical posters, bone handle knives for $300, python bags that'll set you back $2k.
 I texted Val my whereabouts and she wrote back immediately: "Oh God come out cause I'm trying to avoid seeing the guy who works in there."
 But the aforementioned guy was already outside, smoking a cig and kicking the sidewalk with his busted Converse.
 "Will you let me know when he's gone?" she typed.
 I took my lookout duties seriously, exiting the establishment to lean nonchalantly against a lamppost.
 "Does he want to date you?"
 I asked.
 "I'll tell you the story…" she replied.

 Val moved to New York from Boston four years ago, a shift that coincided with her public emergence as Tei Shi and her Saudade EP, which premiered on Noisey in the fall of 2013.
 At the time, those songs knocked me sideways.
 A slim, poised collection, the then 23-year-old's looped and layered vocals were delicate as a silk chemise, but they also bore a menacing undertone, with the low-end synths and triggered beats preventing her ethereal, bedroom-recorded intimacy from coming off slight.
 I met Val for the first time the following year, tracking her ascendance through 2015's Verde EP, whose flagship tune "Bassically" is a pop song with coy beginnings that blossoms into a banshee cry of a chorus.
 It's clocked upwards of 10 million plays since.
 Verde was a significant leap—Tei Shi in high def—and it secured select dates with Grimes and Christine and the Queens in the spring of 2016 (talk about keeping 24 karat company), as well as a slot at Coachella.
 Still, fans were left patiently waiting for more.
 The oft-broached query—where is your debut album?—was punctuated by an increasingly looming question mark.
 In this era of impatience, where touted new artists can appear and disappear in a span of two or three years, the arrival of Val's full length has felt somewhat protracted.
 So what's been going on?
 "The past few years have been crazy," Val told me.
 "They've felt like a lifetime."